Page the Puppy is a free kindergarten readiness initiative that is currently being piloted in Goshen Community Schools.

 Check out some of the following resources to help your child be ready for Kindergarten:

 Partner with us

 We would love to bring Page the Puppy to all local children entering kindergarten!
-Contact our Director of Community Impact, Mona Livingston, if you would like partner with us to expand the program.
+Contact us if you would like partner with us to expand the program.